MetaIdea/SageMetaTool/README.md

 A special thanks goes to:

-- tomsons26
-- LanYi
-- OmniBlade
-- all testers - especially hooten, darkyuri and all others
+- all testers and patrons - especially hooten, darkyuri and all others

 # Download

 A early version can be downloaded [here](https://www.patreon.com/posts/53702342).
 Please be aware that bugs exist and it's a work in progress project.
 I can't give any guarantee at this point.
 We have a large and helpfull [community](https://www.patreon.com/posts/52801927) playing and testing SMT currently that might be able to give help and support.
 Also check out the [wiki](https://github.com/MetaIdea/SageMetaTool/wiki#faq) and it's troubleshooting guide if you have issues using the tool.
+If you believe in my vision to enhance our beloved games your support is highly appreciated and makes a difference !

 # Previews (click the links):